-For many of us our horse is not only a companion but our best friend who is no different to us and requires tender loving care and lots of attention.
-As horse owners we should be mindful of giving our horse the best of attention.
-We should be on the lookout for out of character habits such as poor appetite or picking at feed, teeth grinding, too much salivation, diarrhoea or weight loss and a general emotional dullness or overall poor performance.
+For many of us our horse is not only a companion but our best friend who is no different to us.
+One who requires tender loving care and lots of attention.
+We should be on the lookout for out of character habits.
+These include poor appetite or picking at feed, teeth grinding, over salivation, diarrhoea or weight loss and a general emotional dullness or overall poor performance.
 Horses are no different to humans and are prone to gastric ulcers.
-Symptoms of Equine Gastric Ulcers should not be ignored, and a call to your local Vet should be made as soon as your notice changes to your horse.
+Symptoms of Equine Gastric Ulcers should not be ignored.
+A call to your local Vet should be made as soon as your notice changes to your horse.
 Ulcers can be difficult to diagnosis and only through an endoscope can the severity of the ailment be identified.

 Just back from a disastrous event last weekend – my barn manager now suspects ulcers as a possible cause for my fella’s most unusual behaviour.
 Highly stressed, picky with his food, spooky, and didn’t want to leave his friends, and now rather girthy.
 What now?